kokosing/git-gifi/README.md

 ##### Pull request
 With **git github-request** you can post a new pull request from current branch.
 It is required that branch is not 'master' and it is already pushed.
 In order to create a pull request during **git feature-publish**, please do **git feature-configure** first and enable pull request creation.

+#### Working with forked project
+In case you are working on a forked project (*you/Project*) and you want to create pull requests in project you forked from (*they/Project*).
+So to make **git-gifi** be able to create pull request you have to have both projects remotes added to your repositiory.
+For example *you/Project* on remote *you* and *the/Project* on remote *they*, then you need to run **feature-configure** and set, working-remote to you, target-remote to they, target-branch to the branch on they/Project where your changes are going to.
+Thanks to that created pull request will appear on *they/Project*.

 ###Slack
 To use github integration you need to authenticate first obtain an access token for slack web api and the pass it to: